Last updated: June 2026

 • Terminal 2

-Terminal use may vary depending on airline, flight type and operational requirements.
-Operators and passengers should always confirm the correct terminal before departure or arrival.
+Terminal use may vary depending on airline, flight type, schedule, airport operations and current terminal arrangements.
+Passengers and operators should confirm the correct terminal before travel.

 • Check-in counters